IIU hosts inter-varsities competition

 Third position of the Urdu category was taken by Attiq ur Rehman from NUST.

-The event’s judges were Dr. Abid Sial from NUML, Director Publications NUST Muhammad Ilyas Chishti, Dr. Fozia Janjua Department of English International Islamic University and Dr. Umaima Kamran Quaid-i-Azam University, Islamabad and Dr. Zafar Hussain Zafar, AIOU, Islamabad.
+The event’s judges were Dr. Abid Sial from NUML, Director Publications NUST Muhammad Ilyas Chishti, Dr. Fozia Janjua Department of English IIU and Dr. Umaima Kamran Quaid-i-Azam University, Islamabad and Dr. Zafar Hussain Zafar, AIOU, Islamabad.

 Third and final round of the competition would be held at the Higher Education Commission in coming months where 30 students across the country from Urdu and English categories would compete.